 The course focuses on negotiation strategies, styles and skills within a legal context.
 The course is delivered in and intensive format with blended-learning which enables the theoretical and practical aspects of negotiation to be explored.
-Students will be introduced to the fundamentals of negotiation through a Harvard Negotiation Seven Step model and given the opportunity to build up their own negotiation capability.
+Students will be introduced to the fundamentals of negotiation through Harvard Negotiation model and given the opportunity to build up their own negotiation capability.
 Particularly, through multi agent interactive models and case studies, students will practice negotiating with role-playing simulations that cover a range of topics, including difficult situations such as cross-cultural scenarios.
 In addition, students will focus on legal issues relating to confidentiality, good faith, the enforceability of outcomes and focus on the role of lawyers and experts in negotiation.

 Not currently offered.